esyede/rakit/packages/docs/data/en/debugging.md

 <a id="pengetahuan-dasar"></a>
 ## Basic Knowledge

-Raft comes with a fairly clever debugger, where it can determine when it should displays errors and exceptions.
+Rakit comes with a fairly clever debugger, where it can determine when it should displays errors and exceptions.